NelsonPython/CTF-misc/OtterCTF_vol3.md

 PE TimeDateStamp        Sat Nov 20 09:30:02 2010
 ```

-I found the password hashes using hashdump, a dump of the NTLM hashes from the SYSTEM and SAM registry hives.
+I found password hashes by using hashdump, a dump of the NTLM hashes from the SYSTEM and SAM registry hives.

 ```
 $ python3 vol.py -f /home/kali/13_memory/OtterCTF.vmem hashdump